kausthubh-coder/shru/docs/architecture.md

    - Code runs in a full‑page IDE; Python executes client‑side via Pyodide (loader in `app/test-app/lib/pyodide.ts`).

 4) The page streams auto‑context to the agent: a compact JSON summary of the viewport + an image snapshot.
 By default a combined sender dispatches both in a single message with basic dedup/throttling; it falls back to the legacy two‑message flow on failure.
 The agent reasons over those inputs and calls tools as needed.

-5) A debug layer exposes “Show Context” (the last JSON + image sent) and “Show Calls” (structured tool events) for troubleshooting.
+5) A debug layer exposes "Show Context" (the last JSON + image sent) and "Show Calls" (structured tool events) for troubleshooting.

-5) Regular app pages (`/`, `/server`) demonstrate conventional Convex patterns (queries/mutations, server preloading), independent of the prototype.
+6) Regular app pages (`/`, `/server`) demonstrate conventional Convex patterns (queries/mutations, server preloading), independent of the prototype.

 ## Auth